-- Before operating the alternator, exposed couplings between the alternator and prime mover must be protected by a suitable quard/cover. - Before removing covers from rotating parts, shut down and isolate the generator set from all energy sources, remove stored energy and use lock out/tag out safety procedures. - Before undertaking service or maintenance tasks shut down and isolate the generator set from all energy sources, remove stored energy and use lock out/tag out safety procedures.
+- Before operating the alternator: The rotating coupling between the alternator and prime mover must be covered by a guard or cover. - Before attempting service or maintenance tasks or removing covers from rotating parts: Shut down and isolate the generator set from all energy sources, isolate stored energy and use lock out/tag out safety procedures.

 Contact with hot surfaces can cause serious injury and death by burns.
 A risk of fire exists where hot surfaces are contacted by combustible items.
-To prevent injury/fire:
+To prevent injury, death or risk of fire:

-- · Avoid contact with hot surfaces. - Always wear the appropriate personal protection equipment, refer to; Safety Precaution Chapter. - Ensure that no combustible materials (such as packaging) or flammable substances come in to contact with or are stored in close proximity to the anti-condensation heater (if fitted). - Ensure that no combustible material(s) or flammable substances come in to contact with or are stored in close proximity to the alternator or prime mover, including the cooling, ventilation and exhaust system(s) where applicable.
+- · Avoid contact with hot surfaces. - Always wear the appropriate personal protection equipment, refer to: Safety Precaution Chapter. - Make sure combustible materials or flammable substances are not stored close to or contact the anti-condensation heater (if fitted). - Make sure combustible materials or flammable substances are not stored close to the alternator or prime mover, including the ventilation and exhaust system(s) where applicable.